 Planning Programme in Rehabilitation of Children and Youth with Intellectual Disabilities (144647) 1.
 GENERAL INFORMATION 1.1.
-Course teacher Assis.Prof.
-Ljiljana Pintarić Mlinar, PhD 1.6.
+Course teacher Assis.
+Prof. Ljiljana Pintarić Mlinar, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 3 rd / 5 th (winter) 1.2.
 Name of the course Planning Programme in Rehabilitation of Children and Youth with Intellectual Disabilities 1.7.
 Credits (ECTS) 4 1.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L+E+S+ e-learning) 30+15+15 + e-learning 1.4.
 Study programme (undergraduate, graduate, integrated) Undergraduate Rehabilitation 1.9.
 Expected enrolment in the course 1.5.
 Status of the course Obligatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 2 2.
 COURSE DESCRIPTION 2.1.
 Course objectives Basic knowledge about goals and content of rehabi litation program for children with intellectual dis sabilities 2.2.
 Course enrolment requirements and entry competences required for the course Child psychology courses and passed exams Educational psychology/Pedagogy Preschool pedagogy Educational psychology/Pedagogy 2.3.
 Learning outcomes at the level of the programme to which the course contributes Piaget's stages of cognitive development; human fu theory is concerned with the broad social environm 9 ,

-Planning Programme i n Rehabilitation of C hildr en and You ıth with Intellectual I Disabilities (144647)) 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) neoretical foundations for rehabilitation program structuring; practical skills in needs' assessment; rehabilitation program activities oplication (under supervision of diploma level professional) focused on children with intellectual and developmental needs as well as their cial support 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) Ecological; transactional act evelopmental perspective in assessment and program planning; cological; transactional activity and curriculum-based assessment and intervention hases in Program development; Communication and Behavioral Patterns amily participation 2.6.
-Format of instruction: - 2.7.
+Planning l Programme in Rehabilitation of C hildr en and You ith with Intellectual D Disabilities (144647) ccomes expected at the course (4 to 10 comes) neoretical foundations for rehabilitation program structuring; practical skills in needs' assessment; rehabilitation program activities oplication (under supervision of diploma level professional) focused on children with intellectual and developmental needs as well as their icial support ent broken down in ekly class schedule Ecological; transactional acti evelopmental perspective in assessment and program planning; ological; transactional activity and curriculum-based assessment and intervention nases in Program development; Communication and Behavioral Patterns imily participation 2.6.
+Format of in struction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☑ field work ☑ independent assignments ☑ multimedia and the internet ☐ laboratory ☐ work with mentor ☐ (other) 2.7.
 Comme ents: 2.8.
-Student responsibilities 2.9.
-Screening student work (name Class attendance 0,5 Research 1 Practical training - the proportion of ECTS credits Experimental work - Report 0,2 Exercises 0,5 for each activity so that the total number of ECTS credits is equal to the ECTS value of the Essay - Seminar essay 0,3 (other) course) Tests 0,5 Oral exam 0,5 (other) Written exam 0,5 Project - (other) 2.10.
-Grading and evaluating student work in class and at the final exam 2.11.
-Required literature (available in the library and via other media) Title Number of copies in the library Availability via other media
+Student resp onsibilities 2.9.
+Screening st udent work (name Class attendance 0,5 Research 1 Practical training - the proportion on of ECTS credits Experimental work - Report 0,2 Exercises 0,5 total numbe vity so that the r of ECTS credits is ECTS value of the Essay - Seminar essay 0,3 (other) course) Tests 0,5 Oral exam 0,5 (other) Written exam 0,5 Project - (other) evaluating student and at the final erature (available in nd via other media) Title Number of copies in the library Availability via other media

-Planning Programme ir Rehabilitation of Children and Youth with Intellectual Disabilitie es (144 647) Santrock, J. W. (1994): Child development (6th ed.).
+Planning Programme in Rehabilitation of Children and Youth with Intellectual Disabilities (144647) Santrock, J. W. (1994): Child development (6th ed.).
 Madison, Wisconsin: Brown and Benchmark Publishers 1 Mirenda, P., & Donnellan, A. M. (1987).
 Issues in curriculum development.
 In D. M. Cohen & A. M. Donnellan (Eds.), Handbook of autism and pervasive developmental disorders (pp. 211-226).
 New York: John Wiley 1 Via internet 2.12.
 Optional literature (at the time of submission of study programme proposal) Goodman, Joan, F. (1992): When Slow is Fast Enough; The Guilford Press, 1992, New York Davies, D. (1999): Child Development, The Guilford press, New York 2.13.
 Quality assurance methods that ensure the acquisition of exit competences 2.14.
 Other (as the proposer wishes to add)